basp/linie/src/Linie.InOneWeekend/README.md

 help.
 It did.
 You can now ray trace in a day (or a few hours even).

-The code contains the example scene from refraction and the final scene of the book but was built op using the reference images from the book to verify the results.
+The code contains the example scene from refraction and the final scene of the book.
+It was was built up using the reference images from the book to verify the results.
 Each and every step of the book can now be reproduced using `Linie` as a base to start from.